NCAR/HPC-Docs/docs/pbs/index.md

     ```

-You can specify custom resources with `qinteractive` by either using `qinteractive` helper flags.
+You can specify custom resources with `qinteractive` by using `qinteractive` helper flags.
 To see a full list of the flags, please run `qinteractive --help`.

 For example, to start an interactive job on `casper` with 2 CPUs, 20GB of memory, and 1 GPU, you can use the following command: